bhaw10/chimerax_dsset_open_all_from_id/README.txt

+This script will close all open files in ChimeraX, then open the specified files and (optionally) run DeepSSETracer and format the output.

 To open map and model, follow the steps marked TODO: in cx_open_map_and_model.py

 To open map/model, run DeepSSETracer, and format the output, follow the steps marked TODO: in cx_dsset_run_and_vis.py